 In the example above, I moved the heading from above the image to below the image to eliminate the jarring eye flow.

-Adequate white space around a block of text is needed to help our eyes focus and give the content breathing room.
+Adequate negative space around a block of text is needed to help our eyes focus and give the content breathing room.